IgniteUI/igniteui-docfx/en/components/charts/types/line-chart.md

 ## Angular Polar Line Chart

 The Polar Line Chart belongs to a group of polar charts and is rendered using a collection of straight lines connecting data points in polar (angle/radius) coordinate system.
-Polar Line Charts use the same concepts of data plotting as the [Scatter Line Chart](scatter-chart.md) with the difference that the visualization wraps data points around a circle rather than stretching them along a horizontal line.
+Polar Line Charts use the same concepts of data plotting as the [Scatter Line Chart](scatter-chart.md) with the difference that the visualization wraps data points around a circle rather than stretching them horizontally.

 You can create this type of chart in the [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) control by binding your data to a [`IgxPolarLineSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxpolarlineseriescomponent.html), as shown in the example below: